apache/druid/docs/ingestion/tasks.md

 }
 ```

-For compaction tasks alone, there could be multiple `index`, `index_parallel` tasks run based on the split of input
-interval, and they all have a seperate reports.
-So, the key field for the report also includes the index of the split.
+Compaction tasks can generate multiple sets of segment output reports based on how the input interval is split.
+So the overall report contains mappings from each split to each report.
 Example report could be:

 ```json